nathanielrb/time-in-microKanren/paper.md

 (define mzero '())
 ```

-The goal constructor `==` returns a goal that succeeds if its two arguments can be unified in the current state, and otherwise returns `mzero`.
+The goal constructor `==` builds a goal that succeeds if its two arguments can be unified in the current state, and otherwise returns `mzero`.
 It depends on the `unify` operator, which defines the basic terms of µKanren as being variables, objects equivalent under `eqv?`, and pairs of such terms.

 ```
 (define (== u v)